 By Katherine Dayton, Executive Director

-VISIONS programs are high impact because the experience provides teens with the opportunity to dig deeper, be action focused, build community, and learn in experiential ways.
-We don’t push an agenda other than being mindful of what it’s like to walk in another person’s shoes, being respectful, and pushing our comfort zones while, “Forg(ing) connections with the self, others and the natural world in ways that build empathy and make us whole.” —VISIONS Values
+VISIONS programs are high impact because the experience provides teens with the opportunity to dig deep, be action focused and build community.
+We don’t push an agenda other than being mindful of what it’s like to walk in another person’s shoes and pushing our comfort zones while also,“Forg(ing) connections with the self, others, and the natural world in ways that build empathy and make us whole.” —VISIONS Values

 VISIONS Mission is: To live in harmony with ourselves, each other and the natural world.